SI-RISCV/e200_opensource/README.md

 To boost the RISC-V popularity and to speed up the IoT development in China, we are very proud to make it open-source.
-It is the first open-source processor core from China mainland with industry level quality and state-of-art CPU design skills to support RISC-V instruction set.
+It is the first open-source processor core from China mainland with state-of-art CPU design skills to support RISC-V instruction set.

-Our ambition is to make "Hummingbird E200" become next 8051 in China, please go with us to make it happen.

 Usages and Applications